-Course Structure: The primary purpose of this course is to embody the "Requirements acquisition and initial design" phase of a realistic software project.
+- Course Structure: The primary purpose of this course is to embody the "Requirements acquisition and initial design" phase of a realistic software project.
 Thus, time outside of class will be allotted (with appropriate expectations of productivity) for development of the projects assigned to each team.
 In parallel, class sessions will focus around lectures and discussions related to best practices in software engineering, team collaboration, project management, and conflict resolution, i.e., critical skills that you will need as a professional software engineer.
 Deliverables will include electronic and hardcopy deliverables, as well as in-class presentations and demonstrations.
 All team-based deliverables will result in a team grade, which will then be mapped to individual grades based on peer evaluations.
-See the link on peer evaluations in the course policies folder for more detail.

-Evaluation Mechanisms: Your course grade will be determined by performance in three general areas, into which all deliverables will be placed:

-- Project Work: The bulk of the work in this class will revolve around working as a software consulting team to move a working project forward.
+See the link on peer evaluations in the course policies folder for more detail. - Evaluation Mechanisms: Your course grade will be determined by performance in three general areas, into which all deliverables will be placed: - Project Work: The bulk of the work in this class will revolve around working as a software consulting team to move your project forward.
 There are numerous deliverables in the category, including various feasibility studies, drafts and final requirements document, a design review, and a technical prototype demonstration.
-Team deliverables will be graded by a team mentor, with team score modified by peer evals for each member. - Homeworks, Quizzes, Final: There may be some individual homeworks during the term.
-These may involve turned in written reviews and/or Canvas exercises.
-A final exam will be given at the scheduled final examination time for this course. - Mentor and Client Evaluation: In the real software consulting world, essentially 100% of a professional's "grade" is based on whether the client is satisfied.
-To reflect this, a substantial part of the class grade is determined by mentor and client evaluations.
+Team deliverables will be graded by your team mentor, with team score modified by peer evals for each member. - Homeworks, Quizzes, Final: There may be some individual homeworks during the term, based on readings that assigned during the semester.
+These may involve turned in written reviews and/or Canvas quizzes.
+A final exam will be given at the end. - Mentor and Client Evaluation: In the real software consulting world, essentially 100% of your "grade" is based on whether you satisfy your client.
+To reflect this, a substantial part of your class grade is determined by mentor and client evaluations.
 A team only works well with the active participation of all participants, and team mentors will use various mechanisms (task reports, peer evals, team meetings) to gain insight into the participation, engagement and contributions of all team members.
 A formal client evaluation of the team at semester's end provides an objective external perspective on team performance.